 But first, let’s recollect the innovations that have emerged in the FinTech industry during the past 12 months.

 Blockchain.
-This disruptive innovation has become a mainstream delivering greater transparency and decreasing the duration of financial transactions.
+This disruptive innovation has become mainstream, delivering greater transparency and decreasing the duration of financial transactions.

 Next-gen banks.
 2018 marked the appearance of digital-only financial intermediaries.